Gender-affirming treatments are banned in young people to protect them from possible serious damage to their bodies

-The medical risk of gender-affirming treatments aimed at suppressing puberty in diagnosed transgender children is a delicate issue that involves medical, psychiatric, social and ethical aspects.
+The medical risk of gender-affirming treatments aimed at suppressing puberty in diagnosed transgender children is an issue that involves medical, psychiatric, social and ethical aspects.
 Current treatment is under debate in several health areas, but it is certain that suppressing puberty produces serious and sometimes irreversible damage in the developing body (read HERE and HERE).

 The majority of children diagnosed with gender identity disorder of childhood […] grow up to be cisgender (non-transgender) adults.
 In other words, they return to their biological gender.

 The main problem is the accurate diagnosis of transgender children and adolescents.
 Read HERE our report on the current transsexual diagnosis.
 With regards to this major issue, the World Psychiatric Association (WPA) says that “The diagnosis also serves to alert health professionals that a transgender identity in childhood often does not develop seamlessly into an adult transgender identity.
 Available research instead indicates that the majority of children diagnosed with gender identity disorder of childhood […] grow up to be cisgender (non-transgender) adults with homosexual orientation.
 In spite of the claims of some clinicians to be able to distinguish between children whose transgender identity is likely to persist into adolescence and adulthood and those who likely to be gay or lesbian, […], etc., no valid method of making a prediction at an individual level has been published in the scientific literature” (read HERE and World Psychiatry (WPA).
 2016; 14(3): p.
 205-21).
 Read our special report on this issue Transsexuality diagnosis and treatment.
 Medical and psychiatric findings (HERE).

 American states move to obtain gender-affirming treatments banned